 The salinity probes are used to sense the presence of water in the cooler as well as how electrically conductive the water is.
 The cooler will not start the pump unless the water is detected by the salinity probes.

-When there is no water in the cooler, the “SAL” LED should be solid red on the speed controller mothorboard.
+When there is no water in the cooler, the “SAL” LED should be solid red on the speed controller motherboard.
 When the cooler is full of water, the “SAL” LED should blink red once every 5 seconds.

-If the cooler is full of water, but the “SAL” LED is solid red, then the salinity probes are faulty or that the salinity sensing circuitry inside the control module has failed.
+If the cooler is full of water, but the “SAL” LED is solid red, then the salinity probes are faulty or the salinity sensing circuitry inside the control module has failed.